eye-amanita/Final-Project/README.md

 # Final Project - Revision of Project 3 - AAA-ARS-AAL-TN-XPRAAAA

-Added sound + updated the placement of the main blocks to allow for random rotations in increments of 90 degrees.
+Added sound + updated the placement of the main blocks to allow for random rotations in increments of 90 degrees in the Mouse Move behavior and Random Walk behavior.
+Added subvariation to the grid walk neutral behavior.

 Each neutral mode has a different type of oscillator wave tied to it allowing for different sound palettes that match the motion behavior.

+- Neutral Behavior 1: Random Walk + Triangle Wave
+- Neutral Behavior 2: Random Walk + Sine Wave
+- Neutral Behavior 3: Random Walk + Square Wave
+- Neutral Behavior 4: Random Walk + Sawtooth Wave

-The Mouse-X for the mouseMoved behavior is matched
+The Mouse-X for the Mouse Moved behavior is mapped to the frequenct of the p5.Osc object, moving it further right on the screen increases the frequency.

 Sound implemented with the help of [Patt Vira's Sound Mini Series](https://www.youtube.com/playlist?list=PL0beHPVMklwjGN8hR4ei-SJAY-AozCdQA) and [Patt Vira's p5.Envelope code](https://editor.p5js.org/pattvira/sketches/_f50yfrrS).